MaikDulle/MaikDulle.github.io/_posts/2026-03-04-local-analyst.md

 ---
 layout: post
-title: "I Built a Local AI Analyst So My Colleagues Don't Have to Email Me Anymore"
+title: "I Built a Local AI Analyst So My Colleagues can Translate Data into Insights"
 subtitle: "How I turned 'can you quickly look at this CSV?' into a one-click self-service tool — fully offline, surprisingly powerful, and shamelessly over-engineered."
 author: Dr. Maik Dulle
 date: 2026-03-04